Last updated here 2022 April 13 . The code has moved to GitHub; further updates are described there.

 You can click here for documentation of these ephemerides.

-The following are mostly of historical interest, or perhaps of interest if one is looking for smaller downloads:
+The following are mostly of historical interest, or perhaps of interest if one is looking for smaller downloads.
+Note that FTP won't work with most current browsers (disabled over security concerns).
+You'll have to use an ftp client such as Filezilla in such cases.

 Steve Hutcheon kindly pointed me to this ZIPped DE file (about 50.8 MBytes), supplied as part of the OCCULT software for computing occultation data.